akeneo/pim-community-dev/Bundle/AsseticBundle/README.md

 OroAsseticBundle
 ========================

-To implement hashtag navigation we must all basic javascript and css files was loaded in main template.
+To implement hashtag navigation all basic javascript and css files should be loaded in main template.
-To do this, each bundle can has config file assets.yml with the list of js and css files.
+Each bundle can have a config file assets.yml with the list of js and css files.

 ```yaml
 js: